 On March 28, the Japanese instituted the “speedup program” to get the work done quicker.
 The POWs did not know if it was because they had fallen behind in the construction of the runway, or if it was because the war was going badly for the Japanese, and they needed the runway finished.
 This lasted until July 4 when it was ended.

 It appeared that Lonnie became ill and was returned to Cabanatuan.
-How long he remained there is not known.
+How long he remained at the camp is not known.
 Records show he was sent to the Port Area of Manila to work as a stevedore loading and unloading in November 1943.

 At some point, Lonnie was sent to the Port Area of Manila to work as a stevedore on what was known as the Port Terminal Detail.
 He was a replacement for another POW who had become too ill to work.
-On the detail, he was reunited with his friend Pvt.
+Working on the detail, he was reunited with his friend Pvt.
 Marvin Taylor, who was also from Harrodsburg.
 It was while he was on this detail that on February 8, 1944, his wife received word that he was alive.
-This was because his friend, Marvin Taylor, was allowed to make a shortwave broadcast and mentioned him in it.
+This was because Taylor was allowed to make a shortwave broadcast and mentioned him in it.